 The commercial value of land and improvements of a whole ranch unit ranges from \$1,000 to \$2,500 per cow unit (animal unit) depending upon productivities and extent of federal land dependency.
 This budget assumes that the ranch as a whole is valued at \$1,750 per cow unit.
-Two thousand acres of private pasture are owned and provide 1,789 AUMs over 4 months.
-In addition, 200 acres of owned flood-irrigated pasture provide 1,420 AUMs over 8 months (1,365 yearling and 50 horse AUMs).
+Two thousand acres of private unirrigated pasture are owned and provide 1,789 AUMs over 4 months.
+Two hundred acres of floodirrigated pasture provide 629 AUMs over 8 months (579 yearling and 50 horse AUMs).
 Native hay is produced on additional acreage.
 The cost of land ownership and hay production costs are all included in the \$60 per ton hay charge.
 Property taxes total \$2,500 for the 2,200 acres of pasture.
 Actual property taxes will vary with assessed value.